jaericho/jaericho.github.io/_posts/2020-03-17-VPN-to-VPN-traffic.md

 `same-security-traffic permit inter-interface` and `same-security-traffic permit intra-interface` are not the same.

 Did you spot the difference?
-While working on getting VPN users connected with AnyConnect to an ASA to pass traffic between each other I found out that those commands will conflict with each other.
+While working on getting VPN users to pass traffic between each other I found out that those commands will conflict with each other.

     same-security-traffic permit inter-interface
     same-security-traffic permit intra-interface

-I spotted a post that said these commands are required for vpn users to pass traffic:
+I spotted a post that said these commands are required for vpn users to pass traffic between each other:

 ```
 same-security-traffic permit intra-interface